 How are the routes signposted?

 All 3 routes will be clearly marked with day-glo orange arrows showing the direction of travel.
 Signs will indicate when you are approaching a refreshment stop.

 What should I bring on the day apart from bike and helmet?

 All rides are recommended to carry a drink bottle, an energy bar or similar snacks, tools, 2 replacement inner tubes and suitable wet weather clothing.
 We also advise that riders carry ID and a small amount of money.

 The organisers provide food and drinks at the designated feed stations along all 3 routes.
 These are very popular and all we ask is a donation for what you have.
 Just be mindful of the riders behind you, so only take what you need.

 We cannot expect all riders to obtain sponsorship and please rest assured all entrants will receive the same hospitality and fantastic features of The Great Shakespeare Ride.

-However, the ride is in aid of The Shakespeare Hospice and we ask you to consider raising sponsorship to help fund the care and support given to patients and families affected by life limiting illness.
+However, the ride is in aid of The Shakespeare Hospice and we ask you to consider raising a minimum sponsorship of £21 as part of our 21st Anniversary celebrations to help fund the care and support given to patients and families affected by life limiting illness.

 Please see our sponsorship page for more details or contact the Fundraising Team on 01789 266852.